hubrixco/logjack/README.md

 ## Categories

 A mechanism to define multiple Appenders for the logger.
-Logjack version 1.0.0 supports a single Category name: `default`.
+Lifted verbatim from the [log4js-node documentation](https://log4js-node.github.io/log4js-node/terms.html):

+> `Category` - a label for grouping log events.
+This can be based on module (e.g. ‘auth’, ‘payment’, ‘http’), or anything you like.
+Log events with the same category will go to the same appenders.
+Log4js supports a simple hierarchy for categories, using dots to separate layers - for example, log events in the category ‘myapp.submodule’ will use the appenders defined for ‘myapp’ if none are defined for ‘myapp.submodule’.
+The category for log events is defined when you get a Logger from log4js (`log4js.getLogger('somecategory')`).

 ## Example Configurations